 Entry to the industry at this level generally requires academic qualifications.
 These could include:

-Many of the trades discussed above are learned on the job, but the construction industry also has training schemes that combine working and education to produce qualifications that the individual can build up over time to develop expertise in a particular area.
+As mentioned above, the construction industry has training schemes that combine working and education to enable the individual to build up qualifications over time and develop expertise in a particular area.
 While one person might start by learning the basics of a trade, and go on to become an expert in a particular part of it, another might build a portfolio in a number of skills to qualify them for supervisory and then general management.

 CITB’s National Construction College is a network of colleges training and assessing construction skills throughout the UK.
 As noted above, it is increasingly becoming necessary to hold registration or certification of competence and/or training in particular aspects of building skills to obtain employment in the industry.

 The industry has its own vocational qualifications, apprenticeships and advanced apprenticeships, and a construction apprentice scheme for younger entrants.
-If you’re ambitious, you can start by gaining vocational qualifications in any of the trades while working as a craftsman or woman, develop your skills through technical training, perhaps gaining certificates or diplomas, eventually becoming fully professionally qualified, perhaps with a degree.
+If you’re ambitious, you can start by gaining vocational qualifications in any of the trades while working in a craft career, develop your skills through technical training, perhaps gaining certificates or diplomas, eventually becoming fully professionally qualified, perhaps with a degree.

 Whether you will be looking for something practical and hands-on (e.g. plasterer, joiner, decorator, surveyor) or would prefer to use your knowledge in a managerial role, we offer some general information below.